Introductory driving lesson offers like five lessons for £50 might seem a good deal but here’s what they’re not telling you.

 The instructor must pay the school their weekly fee no matter how little they’re earning.
 That means the school is still getting paid they same but the poor instructor is struggling to survive.

 Introductory offers are often just a lose-lose situation for pupils and instructors.
-The only winner is the greedy person running the driving school who takes all the money.
+The only winner is the greedy person running the driving school who takes all the money from their poor instructors.

 Problems with driving lesson offers